Sameerjohri/Sentiment_analysis_project-main/README.md

 📝 Sentiment Analysis of Product Reviews using Naive Bayes This project applies Natural Language Processing (NLP) and a Multinomial Naive Bayes classifier to perform sentiment analysis on product reviews.
-It classifies reviews as Positive, Negative, or Neutral based on the review text.
+It classifies reviews as Good, Bad, or Neutral based on the review text.
 A web app built with Streamlit allows users to interactively input a review and receive real-time predictions.

 📁 Project Structure